 - Extend to the Portfolio

 If you’ve followed the steps above, congratulations!
 You have made substantial progress on this portion of your Lean-Agile transformation journey.
-Your accomplishments are many: A sufficiently powerful coalition of change agents is in place.
+Your accomplishments are many; a sufficiently powerful coalition of change agents is in place.
 The majority of stakeholders are trained.
-Agile Release Trains (ARTs) and Value Streams are transformed and delivering value.
-The new way of working is becoming a part of the culture all the way from team, to program, to value stream, to portfolio.
+Agile release trains and value streams are transformed and delivering value.
+The new way of working is becoming a part of the culture all the way from team to program to value stream to portfolio.

 By now, substantial business benefits are accumulating every day.
-Improvements in quality, productivity, time to market, and employee engagement are meeting or exceeding expectations.
+Improvements in quality, productivity, time-to-market, and employee engagement are meeting or exceeding expectations.
 So how do you sustain this over the long term?
 It’s important to recognize that culture change can lose momentum as the ‘new car smell’ of a new initiative begins to fade.
 To continue the practice of SAFe effectively, and ensure the ongoing engagement of the workforce, leaders must now expand their view of the implementation.
-They will need to maintain the energy and enthusiasm they are devoting to the short cycles of Iterations and PIs, while setting their sights on the distant horizon of long-term sustainability.
-The mindset and process of ‘relentless improvement’ must now take root.
-This, of course, is synonymous with ‘continuous change.’
+They will need to maintain the energy and enthusiasm they are devoting to the short cycles of Iterations and Program Increments (PIs), while setting their sights on the distant horizon of long-term sustainability.
+The mindset and process of relentless improvement must now take root.
+This, of course, is synonymous with continuous change.
 And that can be challenging for an enterprise.